microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### No. of Outstanding Purchase Orders
 **Formula**
-- This KPI calculates the number of unique purchase orders that are currently outstanding, by counting the distinct values of the Document No. column of the Purchases table, where Document Type = Order and Source Type = Purchase Order Outstanding.
+- This measure calculates the number of unique purchase orders that are currently outstanding, by counting the distinct values of the Document No. column of the Purchases table, where Document Type = Order and Source Type = Purchase Order Outstanding.

 **Data Sources**
 - Purchase Line